nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/model_types.rst

 Each model is classified into one of the following categories:

 * Server -- which contains states.
-* Client -- which reads and writes the the Server's states.
+* Client -- which reads and writes the Server's states.

 Moreover, some models also include a *Setup Server* model instance.
 The two server model instances share the states of the server model, but accept different messages.